The Great North run is one of the UK’s most famous events and taking part is a great way to raise money for a good cause.

 Sunday is fun day.
 Around 30 minutes to an hour should be more than enough and be sure to run at a comfortable pace and simply enjoy it.
 You might choose to do some walking along the way, or dust off your bicycle again.
 The point is to add to your fine work through the rest of the week but not burn yourself out.

-If you can repeat this schedule in the run up to the big race, you stand to enjoy an incredible Great North Run.
+If you can repeat this Great North Run Training schedule in the run up to the big race, you stand to enjoy an incredible Great North Run.

 The very best of luck to anybody taking part in a running event like The Great North Run; and if you’re looking for a good cause to support to make it all worthwhile, why not see why Alder Hey Children’s Charity needs the support of remarkable runners like you to make a real difference to families across the UK